Skip to content Skip to sidebar Skip to footer

 They are “100% in favor” of having their grandchildren get involved with horses, Tina asserts “Having a horse is a lot of responsibility.
 It teaches a lot of lessons and requires hard work yet is something they can really enjoy.
 Plus, just being outdoors is something we are big advocates for.”

 Beyond that, the Smiths love Galway Downs’ ability to preserve the place horses hold in Temecula’s heritage.
 From ranching to racing, horses have been an important part of the region’s remarkable growth.
+“We are proud to support the equestrian heritage of the Temecula Valley—a region rich in horse tradition and community spirit,” Ken shares.